 How to Become an Event Planner in 5 Steps

 Research what it takes to become an event planner.
 Learn about degree requirements, salary and employment outlook to find out if this is the career for you.
-Schools offering Business degrees can also be found in these popular choices.
+Schools offering Hospitality Management degrees can also be found in these popular choices.

 Career Information At a Glance

 While a degree isn't strictly required, most employers look for event planners with postsecondary education in a field such as marketing or hospitality.
 A summary of some of the important details about this career is presented in the table below.

 |Education Field of Study||Marketing, communications, hospitality management|

 |Job Growth (2012-2022)||33% (for all meeting, convention and event planners)*|

 |Median Salary (2013)||$46,260 (for all meeting, convention and event planners)*|

 Source: *U.S. Bureau of Labor Statistics